Geometric Hyperscanning of Affect under Active Inference: Abstract

 \section{Abstract}

-Second-person neuroscience holds social cognition as embodied meaning co- regulation through reciprocal interaction, modeled here as coupled active inference with affect emerging as inference over identity-relevant surprise.
-Each agent maintains a self- model that tracks violations in its predictive coherence while recursively modeling the other.
-Valence is computed from self-model prediction error, weighted by self- relevance, and modulated by prior affective states and by what we term temporal aiming, which captures affective appraisal over time.
+Second-person neuroscience holds social cognition as embodied meaning co-regulation through reciprocal interaction, modeled here as coupled active inference with affect emerging as inference over identity-relevant surprise.
+Each agent maintains a self-model that tracks violations in its predictive coherence while recursively modeling the other.
+Valence is computed from self-model prediction error, weighted by self-relevance, and modulated by prior affective states and by what we term temporal aiming, which captures affective appraisal over time.
 This accommodates shifts in the self-other boundary, allowing affect to emerge at individual and dyadic levels.
-We propose a novel method termed geometric hyperscanning, based on the Forman-Ricci curvature, to empirically operationalize these processes: it tracks topological reconfigurations in inter-brain networks, with its entropy serving as a proxy for affective phase transitions such as rupture, co-regulation, and re-attunement.
+We propose a novel method termed geometric hyperscanning, based on the Forman-Ricci curvature, to operationalize these processes empirically: it tracks topological reconfigurations in inter-brain networks, with its entropy serving as a proxy for affective phase transitions such as rupture, co-regulation, and re-attunement.

 \keywords{Active inference \and Hyperscanning \and Second-person neuroscience \and Dyadic coupling \and Forman-Ricci curvature \and Phase transitions.}